Read answers to the most frequently asked questions on the employment history and reference check requirements.

 - credit information listed at the applicant’s current and previous addresses including County Court Judgements (CCJs), insolvencies, bankruptcies

-- a credit history report from a credit reference agency UK Directors search, to ascertain whether the applicant holds any current or previous directorships or any disqualified directorships
+- credit reference agency UK Directors search, to ascertain whether the applicant holds any current or previous directorships or any disqualified directorships

 - searches against the Financial Service Authority’s (FSA) individual register and prohibited persons register.

-Q. How do you obtain a financial check?
+Q. How do you obtain a finance check?

 Enquiries may be conducted in a number of ways including: